ng-le/phtb/README.md

 npm install
 npm start
 ```
-If it build and run succesfully, you can check by the link http://localhost:4200/
+If it build and run succesfully, you can check by the link http://localhost:4200/.

+The backend api url is defined in `environment.ts` file

 ## Unit Tests
 Run the unit tests for API